 This affordable coffee grinder is powered by two long-lasting, stainless-steel blades.
 They are durable enough to grind fine, medium, and coarse consistencies with minimal noise.
 Conical burr grinders are recommended for consistency, but this blade grinder is known for its ability to yield precise grounds.

-Since this model is stylishly compact, it is easy to store and looks great on countertops.
+Since this model is stylishly compact, it is easy to store and looks attractive on countertops.
 Though the design is space-saving, one of the advantages of this coffee grinder is its large capacity that can be used to ground coffee beans, spices, herbs, nuts, rice flour, and more.
 For a versatile, multi-use appliance that doesn’t take up a lot of space, this is a worthwhile option.

 Type: Blade | Dimensions (LxWxH): 4.4 x 4.3 x 7.6 inches | Weight: 1.4 pounds | What’s Included: Coffee grinder